Empirion: 1998-2011: Hiatus and Glennie's death

-Re-formed
+2011-present: Reformation

 In 2011, Smart and Morsley came back together under the Empirion name with a remix of the Victory Pill track, "Burnout".
-They have also embarked on several live dates throughout Europe, and are planning some new material.
+They also embarked on several live dates throughout Europe, and made plans for some new material.

-In April 2018, Empirion announced a new album, "Resume".
-In September 2018 they released an EP via new record label called Dependent Records.
+In April 2018, Empirion announced a new album, Resume.
+In September 2018, they released an EP via new record label, Dependent Records.